-The municipality does not currently have Local Economic Development strategy since it was adopted in 2010 and there is a need for review to address current needs.
-The unavailability of the policy to a certain extend hampers the economic development of the municipality and growth opportunities.
+The municipality has adopted the Local Economic Development strategy in May 2022 and there is a need for review to address current needs.
+The availability of the atrategy to a certain extend will assist the economic development of the municipality and growth opportunities.

-Firstly, Local Economic Development should be regarded as a constitutional imperative under which local government is mandated to focus not only on the provision of services but also on the planning and delivery of socio-economic development.
+Firstly, Local Economic Development should be regarded as a constitutional imperative under which local government is mandated to focus not only on the provision of services but also on the planning and delivery of socioeconomic development.
 And, secondly, local economic development should be viewed as a statutory requirement, because each local municipality is a locus of development and is empowered and obliged in terms of Municipal Systems Act, 32 of 2000, to play its part in intergovernmental planning and cooperation where National and Provincial Stakeholders participate.